What is digital PR?

 Just think about it.

-Someone is reading an article on a popular publication and they see your brand name, just like Respona’s mention on OpenView blog:
+Someone is reading blog posts or press releases on a popular publication and they see your brand name, just like Respona’s mention on OpenView blog:

 Over time, when readers of that blog post need a pr outreach tool for their business, they will remember our tool and be more comfortable because there’s already some familiarity there.